*Updated on 9/26/23

 The following guest data model is an example of how to create a guest using those identifiers:

 It’s also important to note that “create guest” does not check if the guest exists before its created.
-So, to avoid duplication, use the locate guests first function in Sitecore CDP REST API.
+So, to avoid duplication, use the following Sitecore CDP documentation: locate guests first function in Sitecore CDP REST API.

 Sitecore CDP has a long list of available guest model attributes.
 Check the list on the Sitecore CDP guest data model for REST API.